Griffith College Cork

 All the undergraduate and postgraduate degree courses are validated by QQI and a number of them require application via the Irish CAO system.

 Full-time undergraduate QQI level 6, 7 & 8 courses were also validated to receive tax relief under the Irish Governments 1997 Act.

-In August 2009 Griffith College Cork moved from its Patrick's Hill buildings to a new location on Cove Street, Sullivan's Quay, Cork, Co.
-Cork.
+In August 2009 Griffith College Cork moved from its Patrick's Hill buildings to a new location on Cove Street, Sullivan's Quay, Cork, County Cork.

 In 2014 the college moved to its new, permanent location occupying the former Marymount Hospice on Wellington Road, overlooking the city.

 Courses

 Accountancy

 The ACCA has awarded Griffith College Cork the Platinum accreditation – the highest recognition by the ACCA and the college has also achieved the goldStar Approved Educator status from the CPA.

 Computer based exams(CBE) are available in Griffith College Cork for the ACCA, and CIMA Certificate in Business Accounting.

 Business

 The college runs a variety of QQI validated level 7 and 8 Degrees in Business Studies, Marketing and Accountancy & Finance.